How long will $200k last in retirement: a complete guide

 • If you want to get ready for retirement, a trusted financial advisor can help you manage your finances and ensure your retirement savings align with your goals.

-Knowing the averages, you might wonder, “How much is enough to retire, then?
-Is $200,000 sufficient?”
-The answer to that question depends on the age at which you’d like to retire and how you’d like your retirement years to look in terms of expenditure and lifestyle.
+The answer to this question depends on a number of different personal factors, including the age you’d like to retire and how you’d like your retirement years to look in terms of expenditure and lifestyle.

 You can determine the length of time that $200k will last you in retirement by asking yourself the following questions: